-Just over six years ago the idea of growing pumpkins was brought to my attention.
+Just over seven years ago the idea of growing pumpkins was brought to my attention.
 I was introduced to a flavorful, robust, local Hawaiian kabocha (pumpkin) variety, and the owners asked if I could save the strain.
 It became a winding trail of discovery, that led to many questions:

-About the local food system: Why are these not sold in the grocery stores?
+About the local food system: Why are these squash not sold in the grocery stores?
 Why are the ones in the shops from Mexico?
 Can one small farmer reverse the importation of one crop?

 About pests and diseases: Why did farmers stop growing them?
 What is the difference between growing in a backyard vs a farm?
 What pests have been introduced to Hawaii and what impact did they have?

 About the difficulties of the”little farm” in the distribution chain: How do you compete with international imports as a local farmer?
 Will distributors deal with you?
+Can I remove the “middle man” and make a go of it?

 About creating a sustainable method: With little access to existing sustainable systems, is it possible to create them yourself and still have time to farm, and market…and research pests?